ceigh/yokobotich/config/README.md

   - `cost` - how many points command cost

 **`phrases.json` - define your bot's answers here**
+  - `onSkip` - messages when skip event works

     - `starts` - the pick of start message

     - `mids` - bodys of message

     - `ends` - the ends of messages, adds randomly

     - `beforeMsg` - funny word or phrase, that randomly added to any message

+  - `onSet` - message when somebody (mods or broadcaster) set skip value amount, *don't forget `%d` in your template, it replace automatically with new amount of skip value*

+  - `onNoPoints` - message when user have enough points to execute command, *don't forget `%s` in your template, it replace automatically to user, who execute command*

+  - `emoji` - smile, which adds to end of every skip message